-As part of our ongoing blog series, we interviewed Dr. Raj Agnihotri from the Debbie and Jerry Ivy College of Business at Iowa State University.
+As part of our ongoing blog series, we interviewed Dr. Raj Agnihotri from the Debby and Jerry Ivy College of Business at Iowa State University.

 Dr. Agnihotri currently serves as the Dean’s Fellow and Director of Ivy Sales Consortium.
 Prior to this, he has held many prestigious roles at other universities while also launching the Consumer Research Center at Ohio University.